CaseLinguist/caselinguist.com/_posts/2019-02-25-law-technology-with-impact.md

 Hello, My name is René and I run Marketing for Lawyers for small firms.
-These flexible services also serve lawyers starting a solo practice.
+These are flexible services also applicable to solo practice.

-As an SEO at Case Linguist LLC, my superficial knowledge of the legal system is coupled with a style of research and client reporting I enjoy.
+Researching SEO takes linguistic court interpreter training (in Spanish), as I patiently combine my superficial knowledge of the legal system with a style of data reporting and client interaction I enjoy.

-Having clients get to and engage your impactful legal services is an aim I care about.
-Lawyers that would benefit from digital technology services are those opening a legal office.
-The 'before picture' can be an attorney who has started a webpage and may already write content on their website.
-Nevertheless, the attorney notices very little marketing edge over direct competitors.
+After a phone call to get set up, plan on having clients better locate your impactful legal services through online engagement.
+Lawyers that would benefit from digital technology services are those recently opening a legal office.
+Nevertheless, the aim is to have the principal attorney notice an edge over a selection of direct competitors you have ...and organic competitors you were not aware of.

-After working with a Case Linguist SEO, you will find out who your search engine competitors are.
+Work with an SEO that specializes in the good work that you do.

 -R